PeufOne/start/README.md

 ## Enable secure context

-If you want to install certificat to use `https://localhost/8080` you can enable secure context on `snowpack.config.js` :
+If you want to use `https://localhost/8080` you can enable secure context on `snowpack.config.js` :

 ```diff
 devOptions: {